Hammer: Effect of the handle

 The handle of the hammer helps in several ways.
 It keeps the user's hands away from the point of impact.
 It provides a broad area that is better-suited for gripping by the hand.
 Most importantly, it allows the user to maximize the speed of the head on each blow.
 The primary constraint on additional handle length is the lack of space to swing the hammer.
 This is why sledgehammers, largely used in open spaces, can have handles that are much longer than a standard carpenter's hammer.
 The second most important constraint is more subtle.
 Even without considering the effects of fatigue, the longer the handle, the harder it is to guide the head of the hammer to its target at full speed.

 Most designs are a compromise between practicality and energy efficiency.
 With too long a handle, the hammer is inefficient because it delivers force to the wrong place, off-target.
-With too short a handle, the hammer is inefficient because it doesn't deliver enough force, requiring more blows to complete a given task.
+With too short a handle, the hammer is inefficient because it does not deliver enough force, requiring more blows to complete a given task.
 Modifications have also been made with respect to the effect of the hammer on the user.
 Handles made of shock-absorbing materials or varying angles attempt to make it easier for the user to continue to wield this age-old device, even as nail guns and other powered drivers encroach on its traditional field of use.

 As hammers must be used in many circumstances, where the position of the person using them cannot be taken for granted, trade-offs are made for the sake of practicality.
 In areas where one has plenty of room, a long handle with a heavy head (like a sledgehammer) can deliver the maximum amount of energy to the target.
 It is not practical to use such a large hammer for all tasks, however, and thus the overall design has been modified repeatedly to achieve the optimum utility in a wide variety of situations.